👋 I’m Ivan. I study how top 1% startups grow.

 Lets dive in.

-📐 Quick note on editorial and methodology: this is me surfacing the 80/20 anomalies that explain Suno’s growth (not a comprehensive profile, and not an endorsement or investment advice).
+📐 Quick note on editorial and methodology: this analysis focuses on the 80/20 mechanics that explain Suno’s growth (not a comprehensive profile, and not an endorsement or investment advice).
 Long-form founder interviews (20VC, indie.vc, Inspired, etc) plus Sequoia’s Training Data and No Priors, reporting from TechCrunch, Forbes, WSJ, etc. Company-reported figures are marked as such.
 Treat directional estimates as directional.

 Act 1: The Discord Bot